bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 A module can not process data streams without uploading an engine (that is a .jar file) that launches the module and contains required configuration settings.
 More information about these settings can be found in the `Configuration Settings`_ and the `Custom Files`_ sections of this document.

-An executor of the module utilises an instance/instances, i.e. a full range of settings for an exact handler/executor.
+An executor of the module utilizes an instance/instances, i.e. a full range of settings for an exact handler/executor.

-See more information on the platform struture and architecture at the :ref:`Architecture` section.
+See more information on the platform structure and architecture at the :ref:`Architecture` section.

 Below you will find the information on uploading your module via UI and starting data processing.

 Providers
 ---------
 At the first step a provider should be created.
-That is the provider of sevices for input data transformation into a stream.
+That is the provider of services for input data transformation into a stream.

 .. figure:: _static/CreateProvider.png